 - Luteolin plus Rutin powder (NOTE- not Lutein!
 Must be luteolin.
 Another option for luteolin, rutin, and quercetin is Neuroprotek – this is Dr. Theoharides supplement from his Algonot company, and profits fund further studies)

-- Mirica® – Pea (Palmitoylethanolamide) and Luteolin – Natural Pain Relief – Made with OptiPEA® from The Netherlands
+- Mirica® – Pea (Palmitoylethanolamide) and Luteolin – Natural Pain Relief – Made with OptiPEA® from The Netherlands, if you wanted to combine the two (Luteolin and PEA).
+I don’t do so, but it’s an option.
+The PEA is micronized, not ultra-micronized.

 - Amazing Herbs Premium Black Seed Oil, Organic and Cold Pressed.